Hybrid MDM with Configuration Manager and Microsoft Intune

 Deploy apps to devices that connect to Windows Store, Windows Phone Store, App Store, or Google Play

 Collect software inventory by using built-in reports

 To bring devices into hybrid management, those devices must be enrolled with the service.
 How devices enroll devices depends on the device type, ownership, and the level of management needed.

-"Bring your own device" (BYOD) enrollment lets users enroll their personal phones, tablets, or PCs.
+"Bring your own device" (BYOD): Users enroll their personal phones, tablets, or PCs

-Corporate-owned device (COD) enrollment enables management scenarios like remote wipe, shared devices, or user affinity for a device.
+Corporate-owned device (COD): Enable management scenarios like remote wipe, shared devices, or user affinity for a device